Why Abraham Left Everything to Isaac

 Abraham’s decision to leave everything to Isaac was not an act of favoritism but an act of faith.
 He understood that God’s covenant could not be divided, watered down, or shared among competing claims.
 It had to flow through one chosen channel, and that channel was Isaac.
 For Abraham, the decision meant the painful departure of Ishmael and his other six sons (seven sons may speak of the fullness of Abraham’s sacrifice and trust).
 For Isaac, it meant carrying a weight almost too heavy to bear alone.
 And for us, it means something breathtaking.
 The same God who drew a single line of promise through Abraham and Isaac and Jacob has drawn that line straight to our hearts.
 Through Jesus Christ, the ultimate Son of the Promise, God has brought you near.
 God’s blessings are freely given to all who believe.
 So take courage.
 The Father who gave everything to His Son has given that Son to you.

-Comments (26)
+Comments (43)

-Praise the lord 🙌
+Praise the Lord

-Thank you so much!
+Thank you for sharing.

 I am so grateful to those of you who have decided to help me grow this ministry!
 May God bless you and keep you!
 If you are interested in making a contribution of any size, whether one- time or ongoing, please click here.

-Blessings, Joseph!
+Blessings, Ced!

 I am so grateful to those of you who have decided to help me grow this ministry!
 May God bless you and keep you!
 If you are interested in making a contribution of any size, whether one- time or ongoing, please click here.